-22.2 Preventing Peer on Peer Abuse
+11.2 Preventing Child on child Abuse

-- 1. As a school we will - 2.
-Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 3.
-Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued.
+- 10. As a school we will - 11.
+Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 12.
+Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued. - 13.
+Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 14.
+Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 15.
+Provide clarity on how allegations of child-on-child abuse will be recorded, investigated and dealt with. - 16.
+Have clear processes as to how victims, perpetrators and any other child affected by child-on-child abuse will be supported. - 17.
+Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".

-- 4. Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 5.
-Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 6.
-Provide clarity on how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - 7.
-Have clear processes as to how victims, perpetrators and any other child affected by peer-on-peer abuse will be supported. - 8.
-Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 9.
-Recognise the gendered nature of peer-on-peer abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously - 22.3 Sexual violence rape & sexual assault, including by penetration. - We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+- 18. Recognise the gendered nature of child-on-child abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously - 11.3 Sexual violence rape & sexual assault, including by penetration. - We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
 When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act. - Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents.

-22.4 What is consent?
+11.4 What is consent?

-Consent is about having the freedom and capacity to choose.
+2. Consent is about having the freedom and capacity to choose.
 Consent to sexual activity may be given to one sort of sexual activity but not another, e.g., to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
 Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice.

-22.5 Sexual harassment
+11.5 Sexual harassment